GSA/piv-guides/_devconfig/ssh-all.md

   * A Mac OS X computer correctly configured to use a PIV/CAC for login.
 For additional information, go to [**configure opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).

 ### Procedures

+These steps will help you to:

+  * Authenticate your PIV/CAC
+  * Enable you to use SSH for remote access

 #### Obtain and save public key from PIV card